handley-lab/fgivenx/README.rst

 available on the
 `AUR <https://aur.archlinux.org/packages/python-fgivenx/>`__

-You can check that things are working by running the test suite:
+You can check that things are working by running the test suite (You may encounter warnings if the optional dependency ``joblib`` is not installed):

 .. code:: bash

-   pip install pytest pytest-mpl
+   pip install pytest pytest-runner pytest-mpl export MPLBACKEND=Agg pytest <fgivenx-install-location>
-   export MPLBACKEND=Agg
-   pytest <fgivenx-install-location>